Spatial birth-and-death processes with a finite number of particles: Introduction

 Belavkin and Kolokoltsov \cite{BelKol03} discuss, among other things, a general structure of a Feller semigroup on disjoint unions of Euclidean spaces (see also references therein for the construction of the Markov processes with a given generator).
-We note that time-homogeneous birth-and-death processes need not have the Feller property.
+We note in this regard that time-homogeneous birth-and-death processes need not have the $C_0$-Feller property.
 Eibeck and Wagner \cite{EiWag03} discuss convergence of particle systems to limiting kinetic equations.
 In particular, they construct the stochastic process corresponding to the particle system as a minimal jump process, or pure jump type Markov process in the terminology of Kallenberg \cite{KallenbergFound}.
 The jump kernel is assumed to be locally bounded.

-Kondratiev and Skorokhod \cite{KondSkor} constructed a contact process in continuum with an infinite number of particles.
-The contact process in continuum can be described as the spatial birth-and-death process with

-where $\lambda >0$ and $0\leq a \in L ^1 (\R ^\d)$.
-Under some additional assumptions, they showed existence of the process for a broad class of initial conditions.

 The scheme proposed by Etheridge and Kurtz \cite{EK14} covers a wide range of interactions and applies to discrete and continuous models.
-Their approach is based on, among other things, assigning a certain mark ('level') to each particle and letting this mark evolve according to some law.
+Their approach is based on, among other things, assigning a certain mark (`level') to each particle and letting this mark evolve according to some law.
 A critical event, such as birth or death, occurs when the level hit some threshold.
-Shcherbakov and Volkov \cite{ShcherbakovVolkol} consider the long term behavior of birth-and-death processes on a finite graph with constant death rate and the birth rate of a special form.
-Bezborodov \cite{Bez15} obtains the spatial time-homogeneous birth-and-death process as a unique solution to the equation slightly different from the one we use here.
-Various questions not treated in this paper are considered there, for example the possibility of an explosion, continuous dependence on initial conditions and related semigroup of operators.
+Recurrence properties of birth-and-death processes and convergence to the invariant distribution are analyzed by {M{\o}ller} \cite{Mol89}.
+Shcherbakov and Volkov \cite{ShcherbakovVolkol} consider the long term behavior of birth-and-death processes on a finite graph with constant death rate and the birth rate of a special exponential form.
+Density bounds, the existence of an invariant measure, and certain return times are studied in \cite{fecundity}.
+A birth-and-death process with constant birth rate involving infinitely many particles was constructed in \cite{randomconnectiondeath} using a completely different approach based on a comparison with a Poisson random connection graph.
+In \cite{BdP17} it is shown that the Lebesgue-Poisson measure is a maximal irreducible measure.
+Bezborodov et al. \cite{shapenodeath} prove a shape theorem for a wide class of continuous-space birth processes which match the above description with the death rate $d \equiv 0$.
+The stochastic equation used in \cite{shapenodeath} to construct the process is a special case of our equation \eqref{se}.
+Age-dependent birth-and-death processes and their scaling limits are studied in \cite{age_dependent}.